Sceptre/sceptre/docs/_source/docs/resolvers.rst

 This resolver will add a dependency for the Stack in which needs the output from.

-**Important**: You cannot use the stack_output resolver on stacks where ``is_project_dependency`` is ``True``.
+**Important**: You cannot use the stack_output resolver on stacks where :ref:`is_project_dependency <project_dependency_config>` is ``True``.
 If the stack_output resolver is used on a project dependency stack, it will resolve to ``None`` and that key/value pair will be removed from the dict or list it was defined in.
 This is to avoid unresolvable tangles of dependencies, since project dependencies are supposed to be the highest level dependency in the project, depending on no other stacks.

 stack_output_external
 ~~~~~~~~~~~~~~~~~~~~~